DEM0N194/VUTxLOONA/README.md

 **THIS IS NOT A BOT THIS IS JUST A HELPER SCRIPT TO ASSIST YOU TO PLACE BLOCKS**

-Pixel template for VUT and r/LOONA on r/place
+Pixel template for VUT and LOONA on r/place
 - shows which color should be placed in which position

 Instructions: